ministryofjustice/manage-supervisions-design-history/app/posts/2021-10-27-risk-to-themselves-iteration.md

 - listed the types of concerns on the overview, so that suicide or self harm risks are present at a glance
 - strengthened the language around concerns on the risk page

+The list of previous concerns should only include risks that are not in immediate concerns.
+For example, if there is an immediate risk of suicide and also a previous risk of suicide, we only need to show the former.

 ### Examples of language changes;

 > There are concerns about suicide and self-harm